Agile Product Management – ICON Agility Services Blog (2024)

 Think about how the product or feature fits into your long-term product roadmap and strategy.
 Does building it in-house align with your goals?

-Ultimately, the best option will depend on your specific circ*mstances and needs.
+Ultimately, the best option will depend on your specific circumstances and needs.
 It’s important to weigh the pros and cons of each option and make a decision that aligns with your business goals and priorities.

 DANGER: When product teams forget to focus on Non-Functional Requirements